brentwalther/brentwalther.github.io/_posts/2020-06-26-tree-service-home-brewing-first-three.md

 ## Hop Froth - Imperial Pale Ale {#hop-froth}

-Our first beer was a standard IPA with brewed with Cascade and Columbus hops.
+Our first beer was a standard IPA brewed with Cascade and Columbus hops.
 We bought an easy boxed ingredient kit that has everything you need besides the equipment and water.